CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer04_statistics/notes_statistics.md

 # Part 2 : Hypothesis Testing II

 #### 1. <ins>Type I and Type II Errors</ins>
-The significance level **"α"** also denote the probability of making a type I error (false positive).
+The significance level **"α"** also denote the probability of making a type I error (false positive). **"β"** (beta) denotes the probability of making a Type II error (false negative)

 -Suppose we have a hypothesis test and based on the result, we decide to reject the Null Hypothesis H0.
-If this rejection is wrong, we term this as a <ins>**Type I error**</ins>
+If this rejection is wrong, we term this as a **Type I error**
+<ins>**A Type I error (α) occurs when our test rejects H0 incorrectly (False positive)** </ins>

+	​
--On the other hand if we fail to reject the Null Hypothesis H0 when it should have been rejected, we term this as <ins>**Type error II**</ins>.
+-On the other hand if we fail to reject the Null Hypothesis H0 when it should have been rejected, we term this as **Type error II**.
+<ins>**A Type II error (β) occurs when we fail to reject H0 even though H1 is true (false negative /missed signal)** </ins>

+-<ins>Example :</ins>

+- H1 : A breakout above level R generates an edge

+- Type I (α, false positive): our algo buys the breakout, but it’s a fake break → negative P&L.

+- Type II (β, false negative): your algo ignores a genuine explosive breakout (clean signal) → you miss the winning trade.
+Typical cause: threshold too strict, news filter overly conservative.

+	​
+-<ins>​Trading :</ins>

+- Type I (α) = you take a trade with no real edge (false signal) → losses.

+- Type II (β) = you miss a trade with a real edge → opportunity P&L lost.

+#### 2. <ins>Confidence level</ins>

 #### 2. <ins>Confidence Level</ins>